vatsuak/lstm_pm_torch/README.md

-# lstm_pm_pytorch (revised version) Implementation of LSTM Pose Machines with Pytorch
+#Implementation of LSTM Pose Machines with Pytorch(revised version)

 This is pytorch implement of [LSTM Pose Machines](https://arxiv.org/pdf/1712.06316.pdf)

-Please note that this model is used for my own datasets.
-But the architecture and training are very close to the original model, please feel free to use it for your own project.
+Note: Uses a custom dataset as per the original uploader.

 ## Prerequisites